Hello, hello! And to the nearly 30 people who’ve joined us since last time, welcome aboard!

 We lasted like this until the summer holidays.
 The following autumn I moved in with someone else, and he decided to live alone.
 This is how our friendship escaped catastrophe.

 That’s it.
 If you liked what you just read, could you let me know by clicking on the 💙 button below?

 Practice Space is free to read, but your support means a lot!
-By becoming a subscriber, you’ll receive new issues every other Friday and help support my work.
+By becoming a subscriber, you’ll receive new issues every month and help support my work.